This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Prepare the Egg Mixture: In a small bowl, beat the egg.
-Whisk in the milk, salt, and pepper.
+- Mix the egg mixture.
+In a small bowl, whisk the egg until smooth.
+Add the milk, salt, and pepper and whisk to combine.

-- Bake the Casserole: The next day, take the casserole out of the refrigerator and let it reach room temperature, about 30 minutes.
-Preheat your oven to 350°F (177°C).
-Bake the casserole, covered with aluminum foil, for 25 to 30 minutes, or until the egg is set.
+- Bake.
+Take the casserole out of the refrigerator and let it sit at room temperature for 30 minutes.
+Preheat the oven to 350°F (177°C).
+Place the dish on a rimmed baking sheet, cover with foil, and bake for 25 to 30 minutes, until the egg is set in the center.

 Notes